quorten/quorten-blog1/_posts/2020-05-04-plot-rot-ellipse.md

 how to issue the drawing commands for an orthographic Earth geography graticule without issuing skew transformations, only rotated ellipse drawing commands.

+And, relating to rotated ellipses, alas, I digress.
+It's a lot easier to approximate an ellipse using a Bezier spline and rotate that to get a rotated ellipse.
+So, now you know, that's why virtually all mainstream graphics software uses that approach to get a rotated ellipse.